A Bachelor of Science (BSc) Majors, Minors and Transfer program student in the lab

 Note 1: Courses consisting primarily of field work, co-op placement, or preceptorship/internship are not normally eligible for selection within this category.

-Note 2: Students who completed “T” courses should consult with the B.Sc.
-Degree Advisor in the relevant department regarding the applicability of these courses.
+Note 2: Students who have completed courses with a “T” after the course number (i.e. 100T) should consult with their Degree Advisor regarding the applicability of these courses.

 All students in undergraduate degree programs at VIU are required to complete 6 credits of first–year English composition and literature courses.